-Currently, monitoring is only conducted at the individual stormwater management practice level.
+Currently, monitoring is only conducted at the green stormwater infrastructure system level.
 The development of the Green City, Clean Waters Tracking System has defined a hierarchy for green stormwater infrastructure components.
-In increasing order of complexity, multiple stormwater management practices may be hydraulically connected within a "System", multiple systems may be located on a given "Project", and multiple projects may be combined in a single "Work number" bid package (Figure 4-1).
-Fourteen constructed pilot projects were identified and categorized by stormwater management practice type and the number of potential monitoring locations (i.e., observation wells or hydraulic control structures) was determined (Table 4-2).
-Constructed projects were also categorized according to primary stormwater management function (i.e., detention and slow release or infiltration) (Table 4-3).
+In increasing order of complexity, multiple stormwater management practices may be hydraulically connected within a "system", multiple systems may be located on a given "project", and multiple projects may be combined in a single "work number" bid package (Figure 4-1).
+As of December 2013, the Water Department is currently monitoring approximately 46 systems, most of which are included in previously identified pilot projects (Table 4-3, Figure 4-2).
+A small number of systems not included in identified pilot projects are being monitored in response to requests for monitoring from the design team or because monitoring was initiated before the final list of pilot projects was developed.